LOYOLA UNIVERSITY CHICAGO

 Pre-requisites: Completion of the graduate core courses

-This course is a non-credit means of permitting students to be formally enrolled at Loyola while preparing for the written comprehensive examination.
+This course is a non-credit means of permitting students to be formally enrolled at Loyola while completing their culminating experience (i.e., 408 project or thesis).